edcork/edcork.github.io/docs/pages/write/install_landing.md

 # Step 2: Prepare a Docker Hub account

 You need a valid Docker Hub account that we've authorized to download application images from our Docker Hub image registry.
 If you don't already have one, you must set up the Docker account and then contact us with your account details.
-For more information about how to do this, see [Activate your Docker Hub account](https://docs.microfocus.com/doc/OMT/24.2/ActivateDockerAccountEmbed).
+For more information about how to do this, see <span style="color: red;"><u>Activate your Docker Hub account</u></span>.

 # Step 3: Prepare infrastructure

 To deploy OMT with its embedded Kubernetes you must prepare the required infrastructure for OMT and its Kubernetes cluster.
-For more information, see [Prepare the infrastructure for OMT](https://docs.microfocus.com/doc/OMT/24.2/InfraEmbedded).
+For more information, see <span style="color: red;"><u>Prepare the infrastructure for OMT</u></span>.

 # Step 4: Download the OMT installation package

-Download the installation package from the [Software Licenses and Downloads](https://sld.microfocus.com/mysoftware/index) portal.
+Download the installation package from the <span style="color: red;"><u>Software Licenses and Downloads</u></span> portal.

 # Step 5: Set up prerequisites

 Perform the prerequisite tasks to configure your environment for the installation.
-For more information, see [Set up prerequisites for OMT](https://docs.microfocus.com/doc/OMT/24.2/InstallPrereqsEmbed).
+For more information, see [Prepare an environment to install OMT](/pages/write/install_prereq_tasks.html).

 # Step 6: Deploy

 Deploy OMT and its embedded Kubernetes.
-For more information, see [Deploy OMT](https://docs.microfocus.com/doc/OMT/24.2/DeployEmbed).
+For more information, see <span style="color: red;"><u>Deploy OMT</u></span>.

 # Step 7: Complete the post installation tasks

 Some deployment scenarios require further configuration after you install OMT and its embedded Kubernetes.
-For more information, see [Post installation tasks for OMT](https://docs.microfocus.com/doc/OMT/24.2/PostInstallEmbed).
+For more information, see <span style="color: red;"><u>Post installation tasks for OMT</u></span>.